teiband/industrial-skill-review/README.md

 #### **Support material**

-In order to visualize the different wordclouds and supporting images you can visit [`data/out`](data/out/).
+In order to visualize the different wordclouds, bar plots and supporting images you can visit [`data/out`](data/out/).
 Within the folder the data is organized upon all, task, skill and primitive.
 Moreover, the definition of the requirements is as follows:

 Requirement nr | Definition
 --- | ---